lilianricaud/presentations/stigmergy-ncraft.md

 ---

-# Work step by step / iterativelly
+# Work step by step / iteratively

 ---